 - Being able to conduct stoppage drills.

 - Being able to strip and assemble the Vickers Machine Gun.

 - Being able to clean and maintain the Vickers Machine Gun.

-This is not an accredited qualification course but attendees will receive a certificate of attendance confirming the four hours continuous professional development awarded by the Vickers MG Collection & Research Association.
+This is not an accredited qualification course but attendees will receive a certificate of attendance confirming the four hours of continuous professional development awarded by the Vickers MG Collection & Research Association.
 Attendees will receive sufficient information to undertake the ‘Safe to Handle’ and ‘Safe to Use’ level assessments identified in the course material (these assessments are not included in the course cost).

 The attendees for this course will include service personnel, museum and collection professionals, registered firearms dealers, living historians and other interested parties.
 To participate in the firing demonstrations, the learner must be suitably accredited (contact to discuss).